Audience menu for:

 Student Support menu:

-Federal regulations require that HCC track the academic progress of financial aid recipients from the first date of enrollment at HCC, whether or not financial aid was received.
+Federal regulations require that HCC track the academic progress of financial aid recipients from the first date of enrollment at HCC (including while dually enrolled in high school), whether or not financial aid was received.
 A student's progress must be measured both quantitatively and qualitatively.
 That is, in addition to a minimum grade point average requirement, a student must complete a minimum percentage of course work and must complete the degree or certificate requirements within a maximum time frame.

 HCC measures the progress of each student after each semester or payment period.
 Failure to meet SAP GPA and Completion/Pace requirements will result in a student being placed on Warning.
 At HCC, each student gets one semester of warning.
 If the student has not improved the GPA and/or Completion/Pace rate by end of the warning semester, the student is terminated from future financial aid until once again meeting SAP requirements.
-Students who exceed the Maximum Time Frame (99 credits) are not placed on warning; they are terminated from financial aid at the end of the semester they attempted 99 credits.
-Maximum Time Frame students are sent a notification letter or email when they reach 85 credits if they are receiving financial aid at the time.
+Students who exceed the Maximum Time Frame (90-105 credits) are not placed on warning; they are terminated from financial aid at the end of the semester they attempted 90-105 credits (150% of degree requirement).
+Maximum Time Frame students are sent a notification letter or email when they reach 75 credits if they are receiving financial aid at the time.

 Students must maintain a cumulative grade point average of 2.0 (or minimum G.PA. for major).
 Transitional studies (zero level) course grades are calculated into this GPA for financial aid students.